Cloisters Apocalypse: Text

+The Book of Revelation is now thought to be the work of a shadowy figure called John of Patmos, rather than the apostle and evangelist.
+A significant part of the Revelation text is now missing from the Cloisters MS, from chapter 16:14 to 20:3, but later unillustrated text on paper (rather than vellum) has been added, probably in the 15th century, to replace the missing part (folios 39 and 40).

 The book opens with God and the Seven Angels instructing and prophesying the bishops of Seven churches of Asia to conquer and spread the word of the Holy Spirit.
 These episodes are followed by incidents from John's life and travels, especially his exile on the island of Patmos.
-The book begins with scenes from the early life of Christ.
-Throughout there are multiple heraldic shields, although many are badly damaged or faded.

 Miniatures

+In total there are miniatures on 72 pages, a very high level.
+Most share the page with text, typically at the top of the page, occupying rather more than half the height of it.
+The book begins with a set of scenes from the early life of Christ, with no text.
+There are eight scenes in landscape format, two to a page.
+They cover from the Annunciation to the Flight into Egypt.

+Throughout there are multiple heraldic shields, although many are badly damaged or faded; these suggest an origin in Normandy.
 The book contains 72 half or full page miniature illustrations, most of which are courtly in the early 14th century style, although the borders of the leaves are richly detailed.
 Folio 9 verso contains six armorial shields on the border of an altar cloth.
 In keeping with a book of revelations, contain scenes of pessimism and violence, while miniatures show a bleeding Christ by a tree.
 The marginalia contains grotesque beasts and daemons.
 These depictions include fragments of altar tables and doves, with the Souls of the Dead, martyrs, and crucifixion trees.

 Overall the book takes a soft approach to John's revelations, with the illuminations mainly in the soft style, and courtly, typically Gothic, scenes of domesticity interspersing with darker figures, but all painted in a manner influenced with Spanish art of the period.

 The later miniatures mostly emphasise John's proximity and bond with Jesus.